 - Is any data transmitted in clear text?
-This concerns any proto-col, e.g. http, smtp, ftp.
-External internet traffic is especially dangerous, but verify also all internal traffic e.g. between load balancers, gateways, web servers or back end systems. - Is sensitive data stored in clear text, including backups? - Are any old or weak cryptographic algorithms used either by default or in older code? - Are default crypto keys in use, weak crypto keys generated or re-used, or is proper key management or rotation missing? - Is encryption not enforced, e.g. are any user agent (browser) security directives or headers missing? - Does the user agent (e.g. app, mail client) not verify if the received server certificate is valid.
+This concerns protocols such as HTTP, SMTP, and FTP.
+External internet traffic is especially dangerous.
+Verify all internal traffic e.g. between load balancers, web servers, or back-end systems. - Is sensitive data stored in clear text, including backups? - Are any old or weak cryptographic algorithms used either by default or in older code? - Are default crypto keys in use, weak crypto keys generated or re-used, or is proper key management or rotation missing? - Is encryption not enforced, e.g. are any user agent (browser) security directives or headers missing? - Does the user agent (e.g. app, mail client) not verify if the received server certificate is valid?

-See ASVS Crypto (V7), Data Protection (V9) and SSL/TLS (V10).
+See ASVS Crypto (V7), Data Prot (V9) and SSL/TLS (V10)